Cameron Parish, Louisiana: 20th century

 Some of southwest Louisiana was developed for industrial processing and export of oil products.
 In some areas, wetlands were drained and bayous dredged for navigation.
 This has been found to increase erosion of the wetlands and loss to area soils, with loss of coastline.
 Small farmers and hunters continued to make subsistence living in some rural areas.

-From the mid-20th century to the early 21st century, the parish was severely damaged four times and its history marked by hurricanes Audrey, Rita, Ike, and Laura.
+From the mid-20th century to the early 21st century, the parish was severely damaged four times and its history was marked by hurricanes Audrey, Rita, Ike, and Laura.

 It was devastated by Hurricane Audrey on June 27, 1957, which caused more than 390 deaths.
 Authors Nola Mae Ross and Susan McFillen Goodson chronicled the stories of many survivors in their book Hurricane Audrey (1997).
 National press coverage at the time recounted tales of tragedy and heroism.
-The American Medical Association honored a local Cameron physician, Cecil Clark, as the 'General Practitioner of the Year' in recognition of his dedicated service despite great personal loss.
+The American Medical Association honored a local Cameron physician, Cecil Clark, as the 'General Practitioner of the Year' in recognition of his dedicated service despite the great personal loss.
 Hurricane Audrey was a defining event for Cameron Parish for nearly 50 years, with local history being divided into "before" and "after" the storm.